Summer Batch Cocktails For Your Guests

 8. Paloma Pitcher

 The perky Paloma is a zesty classic that always goes down a treat.
-To make a batch, follow our classic recipe, and combine the tequila, fresh grapefruit juice, lime juice, and agave nectar in a pitcher ahead of time.
+To make a ready-to-pour version, follow our classic recipe, and combine the tequila, fresh grapefruit juice, lime juice, and agave nectar in a pitcher ahead of time.
 When serving your guests, add 3 oz of the pre-made Paloma to a glass over ice, and top it off with club soda.
 A salted rim is a nice touch and fresh grapefruit rounds it off perfectly as a garnish.

-Also see: 20 Easy Tequila Summer Cocktails for Beginners
+Also see: Easy Tequila Summer Cocktails for Beginners

 9. Freezer Door Negroni

 A freezer door cocktail is an all-in-one pre-mixed drink that is mixed straight in the liquor bottle.
-The great thing about this method of batching cocktails is that it can be whipped up ahead of time and left in the freezer until your guests arrive.
-To make a batch of Freezer Door Negronis, pour off 16 oz from a bottle of gin.
+The great thing about this method of scaling up cocktails is that it can be whipped up ahead of time and left in the freezer until your guests arrive.
+To make a pour-and-serve version of Freezer Door Negronis, pour off 16 oz from a bottle of gin.
 Add 7 oz Campari, 7 oz sweet vermouth, and a few drops of orange bitters.
 Cap it, give it a good shake, and store it in the freezer.
 When you are ready, pour it into chilled glasses, garnish with an orange twist, and serve.

 Make it with: Campari (opens in new window)

-More this way: 9 Freezer Door Cocktails for Easy Hosting
+More this way: Freezer Door Cocktails for Easy Hosting

 10. Hurricane

 The popular Hurricane cocktail features two types of rum, lime juice, orange juice, passionfruit purée, simple syrup, and grenadine.
-Often served on Memorial Day, it’s super easy to batch up, making it one of the best tropical drinks to serve to a crowd.
+Often served on Memorial Day, it’s super easy to level up, making it one of the best tropical drinks to serve to a crowd.

 See?
 Now you’re all sorted with summer batch cocktails!
 Which one will you try first?
 Remember to tag us (opens in new window) when you share your summer sips on socials and subscribe to our newsletter to get more tasty inspiration served up in style.